NeoGranular/lanyon/_posts/2016-05-13-heaven-awakening-chapter-35.md

 Godou was somewhat at a loss.
 If City Master’s Mansion truly issues such instructions, then, of course, the student’s desire can be neglected.
 Could it be that there is even such a student who wouldn’t mind City Master’s Mansion?

-He naturally didn’t know that just yesterday, Lu Ping, unimpressed by both persuasion and force, bluntly rejected City Master’s invitation, and even seriously injured a Protector.
+He naturally didn’t know that just yesterday, Lu Ping, unimpressed by both persuasion and force, bluntly rejected City Master’s invitation, and even seriously injured a Family Guardian.
 Therefore, such self-mocking words accompanied with such a cold tone, rendered Baliyan extremely puzzled.

 “This is the list of names of Xia Feng’s students who will go to the Grand Soul Gathering.”
 This time, Wei Ming suddenly pulled out a paper and handed over to Baliyan.